Admission of International Students

 STEP 4: The student can submit a written appeal to the Office of Academic Affairs.
 In an appeal, the student provides their prior appeal letter and addresses one or both of the following issues for appeal:

 - new evidence that was not reviewed in prior steps and/or

 - any evidence that the review process was improper or unfair.

 An appeal letter that does not clearly identify one or both of the issues listed above shall be dismissed without further consideration.
-The Vice President for Academic Affairs will make an initial assessment of a valid appeal after reviewing the incident file provided by the Registrar's Office and, if necessary, by communicating with relevant parties such as staff or administrators.
+The Provost will make an initial assessment of a valid appeal after reviewing the incident file provided by the Registrar's Office and, if necessary, by communicating with relevant parties such as staff or administrators.
 For a valid appeal request, the Office of Academic Affairs will convene an Appeal Committee consisting of

-- Vice President for Academic Affairs (or designee), will serve as Chair,
+- Provost (or designee), will serve as Chair,

-- Associate Vice President for Adult and Online Operations (if the course is an online course),
+- Associate Vice President of Academic Affairs-Online Operations (if the course is an online course),

 - Dean (or administrative designee) for each of the colleges,

 - two full-time faculty members appointed by the Faculty Council who teach outside of the department of the student, have had minimal academic interaction with the student, and who have been at the Doane University at least one year.